Scott Walker is a muralist, illustrator and painter who specialises in public event works and interactive mural installations.

-His interactive street-styled-punk colouring walls feature at festivals such as Glastonbury and Singapore kite festival, Wellington international arts festival Beijing.
-His clients include BBC Radio1, Amnesty International, Action for Children, Google, Amazon, Microsoft.
+His interactive street-art styled colouring walls feature at prestigious music and arts festivals such as Glastonbury, Latitude and Singapore kite festival, Wellington international arts festival Beijing.
+His clients include the BBC , Amnesty International, Action for Children, Google, Amazon, Microsoft and hundreds of small community events

 Education